 Mycorrhizal Meditation is also performed live, including at the 7th Annual Conference for the New Materialisms, UNESCO, Paris, and in image pictured, as part of an event by Feral Practice celebrating and exploring the history, art and science of human-fungal relations; including themes of reciprocity, intuitive and nonverbal interconnection between people, psychedelic consciousness, fungal songs, shamanic journeying, and plant communication.
-Feral Practice will also lead a live ritual performance of Mycorrhizal Meditation.
-A fungi specialist will guide a walk that explores some of the fungi growing in Finsbury Park and on the Parkland Walk Nature Reserve.
+Feral Practice also led a live ritual performance of Mycorrhizal Meditation.

 Homo Mycelium essay

 The essay Homo Mycelium is published in the accompanying AWAAN? book, edited by Vanessa Bartlett and Henrietta Bowden Jones, designed by Stefan Schåfer and published by Liverpool University Press.

 Links to further information on the mycorrhizal network:

 Article by Nic Fleming on the BBC: http://www.bbc.co.uk/earth/story/20141111-plants-have-a-hidden-internet

-A fabulous half hour podcast from Radiolab, definitely worth a listen: http://www.radiolab.org/story/from-tree-to-shining-tree/
+A half hour podcast from Radiolab, definitely worth a listen: http://www.radiolab.org/story/from-tree-to-shining-tree/